-Any infractions will be penalised by the Clerk of the Course pursuant to the NCR.
+Any infractions will be penalised by the Clerk of the Course and/or the Stewards of the Event pursuant to the NCR.

 29.12 Camber and Pressure

 Values for the Maximum Camber and Minimum Pressure of tyres may be issued or modified during any Event and monitored at any time.